Cabramatta West

 Cabramatta West features high concentrations of family households, with a higher-than-average median household size

-Family households account for 83.7% of all households, including 41.0% couples with children, 15.5% couples without children, and 25.6% single parent families.
-Non-family households comprise the remaining 16.3%, with lone person households at 13.7% and group households making up 2.2%.
-The median household size is 3.5 people, which is larger than the Greater Sydney average of 2.7.
+Family households comprise 83.7% of all households, including 41.0% couples with children, 15.5% couples without children, and 25.6% single parent families.
+Non-family households account for 16.3%, with lone person households at 13.7% and group households making up 2.2%.
+The median household size is 3.5 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households